Create the look, feel, and style that drive the best games. Construct the atmosphere that players live and play in. Build the world you want to see.

 In Game Studio II, students from all of the degrees of the Game Studio work together in large, multidisciplinary teams to rapidly conceptualize, pitch, plan and develop a 3D game.
 Students utilize the latest in game technology, while perfecting their collaborative, communication skills, and agile project management techniques.

 In EGD 420, Game Studio III, seniors successful in pitching their games during the college capstone in the Fall semester continue into full production.
 Forming large production teams, games are taken to the perfect polished state of gold master, ready for publication.
 Academic emphasis for the class is focused on working successfully in a professional studio environment, preparing for entrance into the job market, and taking personal craft to the next level.

-Game Art & Animation majors enroll in this course.
 The culmination of your art degree is your portfolio.
-As a game artist this includes a demo-reel, complimentary website, print materials and some final preparations for transitioning into the job market.
+As a game artist this includes a demo-reel, portfolio website, print materials and some final preparations for transitioning into the job market.
 In Senior Portfolio you will finalize your portfolio work and compile your visual portfolio into a dynamic and marketable combination of materials.
 To successfully complete the course you are required to have an approved body of work.

 Portfolio image for Adam Streeter

 Portfolio image file for Leanna Russell